 11. Widow Maker Trail, Bow Valley Provincial Park

-Prairie View Trail (Yates Mountain) to McConnell Ridge or Barrier Lake Fire Lookout is a good hike to do when it’s super windy, as the trees provide shelter from the wind.
+Prairie View Trail to McConnell Ridge or Barrier Lake Fire Lookout is a good hike to do when it’s super windy, as the trees provide shelter from the wind.
 When you finally break out of the trees at McConnell Ridge, you are rewarded with views of Barrier Lake, Mount Baldy and beyond.
-There’s a fun little scramble to a higher viewpoint (not recommended if icy), as well as the option to hike up to Barrier Lake Fire Lookout offering 360 views.
+There’s a fun little scramble to a higher viewpoint (not recommended if icy), as well as the option to hike up to Barrier Lake Fire Lookout for 360 views.
 Return the way you came for the quickest way down.
 Distance & elevation: 13.2 km return, 421 m elevation gain.
 Add on 0.7 km, 100 m elevation gain to the Fire Lookout.

 13. Black Prince Cirque, Peter Lougheed Provincial Park

-Black Prince Cirque / Warspite Lake follows an old logging road most of the way to beautiful cirque.
-Watch for skiers in late autumn – this trail is popular with backcountry skiers.
+Black Prince Cirque / Warspite Lake follows an old logging road most of the way to a beautiful cirque.
+At the fork in the trail, go right and do the loop counterclockwise.
+Note: This trail is popular with backcountry skiers.
 Distance & elevation gain: 4.2 km loop with 90 m elevation gain.
-Do not cross the lake in winter conditions – there is significant avalanche danger!

 14. Rawson Lake, Peter Lougheed Provincial Park

 Rawson Lake is a great year-round hike.
 You can hike or snowshoe here depending on how packed down the snow is.
 Start at Upper Kananaskis Lake parking lot, take the lakeshore trail past Sarrail Falls to the first turnoff (1.2 km), turn left at the junction (look for a sign with a map on it), and follow the switchbacks 2.7 km to Rawson Lake.
-Distance & elevation gain: 7.8 km return, 320 m elevation gain. *DO NOT CROSS THE LAKE IN WINTER CONDITIONS – THERE ARE HUGE AVALANCHE SLOPES!* For more info on this trail, see Hiking Rawson Lake, Kananaskis.
+Distance & elevation gain: 7.8 km return, 320 m elevation gain.
+For more info on this trail, see Hiking Rawson Lake, Kananaskis.

 15. Prairie Mountain, Elbow Valley

 Prairie Mountain is an awesome year-round hike near Calgary.
 Bring microspikes and trekking poles as the top part gets icy in winter conditions, and is super steep.
-Distance & elevation gain: 7.8 km round trip, 700 metres.
+Distance & elevation gain: 8 km round trip, 700 metres.

 16. Canyon Creek Ice Cave, Elbow Valley

 Canyon Creek Ice Cave, a large limestone cave in the side of Moose Mountain features cool ice formations during the winter and early spring.
 It’s best done as a bike and hike in late spring as the first 5.5 kilometres are on a gravel road.
-Climbing helmets are recommended due to significant risk of rockfall near the cave.
 Distance: 12.4 km round trip.

 Even MORE Winter Trails